What is an au pair?

 - It can be tough adjusting to having a new person living in your home.
 And, you usually don’t get to meet the aupair in person until she or he begins working for you.

 Overall, an au pair is a great choice for a child care provider but you need to decide if an aupair is right for your family.
 To find an aupair in your area or for more information take a look at Care.com.
-Care.com has Aupairs ready to work for you.
-Check out their website and view available aupairs now!
+Care.com has Aupairs and nannies ready to work for you.
+Some live-in nannies and babysitters refer to themselves as au-pairs but are not part of the foreign aupair program.
+So to do your own aupair vs. nanny comparison, check out Care.com’s website and view available child care providers now!
 Help is on the way!.

 *US Department of State Regulations